dotmpe/node-sitefile/ReadMe.rst

   f_jsonary
     - Looking at jsonary as a client-side JSON schema renderer/editor.

+  f_ph7{,_node}
+    - Wanted to run simple PHP files using sitefile.
+      Tested ph7-darwin NPM packages.
+Seems to perform same as ph7.
+      No stdout reroute yet so unusable, but functional.

   demo
     - Merging experimental features.
 Should keep master clean.